Pages

 Use these hashtags on social media:

-You'd think that by Thursday at a week-long camp, there would be a slowdown in the activities and energy, but that is not the case at Soccer Camp!
+You'd think that by Thursday at a week-long camp, activities and energy would slow down, right?
+Not at Soccer Camp!

 STAY CONNECTED WITH US!